-I am essentially a one-person business as an artist, I work from a home studio in a garage that I converted with full gallery lighting, white walls and a custom-built paint cart and work tables.
+I am essentially a one-person business as an artist.
+I work from a home studio in a garage that I converted with full gallery lighting, white walls and a custom-built paint cart and work tables.
 I spend my days painting, drawing, emailing, sending invoices, packing artwork for shipping, liaising with the gallery in LA, photographing work, updating my website, sharing on social media, planning studio visits with other artists, writing statements or crafting a newsletter or update for collectors or curators.
 It’s a lot of hats to wear but a good art education will give a good grounding in most roles and Sligo was certainly fundamental in acquiring many of those skills and getting to this point.
 My impression when talking with my peers is that Sligo was a far more comprehensive art education than most and that has been of lasting value to me.

 What advice would you share with our current students considering a career in your field?

 Seek out feedback and critique about your work, take in what resonates with you and let go of the things that don’t seem relevant.
 Spend lots of time looking at and talking about other people’s work because it will teach you as much as your own.
 Be generous in helping others, look for opportunities to show your work as much as possible in spaces that are relevant and get your work seen.
-Find community at college and out in your industry because that’s where so many of the opportunities will come from.
+Find community at university and out in your industry because that’s where so many of the opportunities will come from.
 Try to spend some time working in the art world to see how the business of art functions and to meet your peers.
 Be proactive, go after what you want because no one is ‘discovered’ unless they make themselves seen and ‘overnight’ success is built on a lot of work behind the scenes.

 What did you like best about studying at ATU Sligo?

-I loved Sligo, the surfing and the mountains and it’s a great town with a great contemporary art space in The Model Niland.
+I loved Sligo – the surfing and the mountains and it’s a great town with a great contemporary art space in The Model Niland.
 I keep in touch with many of my friends from our degree program and I think those friendships and the faculty created a really rewarding and productive environment in which to learn.
 The strength of the program and those who deliver it, the location and the friendships formed were in combination the best thing about studying there.

 What advice would you give a first-year student starting in ATU Sligo?